How to Shock a Hot Tub

 Can you over-shock a hot tub?

 You can add more than needed, which just means waiting longer before it's safe to soak and putting extra wear on the water.
-Dose to your tub's volume rather than eyeballing it, and let the level come back down before use.
+Dose to the 10–15 ppm target using your product's label and your tub's volume rather than eyeballing it, and let the level come back to 3–5 ppm before use.

 Related guides